j4ckofalltrades/bukid/README.md

 [GeoJSON](https://geojson.org) and [TopoJSON](https://github.com/topojson/topojson) data for mountains in the Philippines.

+Check out the interactive map at [j4ckofalltrades.github.io/bukid](https://j4ckofalltrades.github.io/bukid)

 ## Metadata

-Metadata for each mountain can be parsed from the [Feature](https://datatracker.ietf.org/doc/html/rfc7946#section-3.2) `properties`.
+Metadata for each mountain can be parsed from the `properties` field.

 | field       | description                                                                              | required |
 |-------------|------------------------------------------------------------------------------------------|----------|